 - Musculocutaneous nerve – Located in the nerve roots C5-C7 of the upper limb, this nerve flexes both the elbow and shoulder muscles.

-- Axillary nerve – It arises from the C5 and C6 nerve roots and is responsible for rotation of the shoulder and lifting the arm.
+- Axillary nerve – It arises from the C5 and C6 nerve roots and is responsible for the rotation of the shoulder and lifting of the arm.